jhu-cs-uima-sp21/Team_C_Application/README.md

 Date: 3/28/2021
 Attendees: Will, Danny, Daniel
+Duration: 1.5 hours
+Discussion Points: Setting up login activity and Firebase user fields.
+Confirmed how we want to implement login.
+Started firebase, and made progress on login activity class.
+Will Try to meet with Eugene later to get caught up (timezone issues).

+Date: 3/24/2021
+Attendees: Will, Daniel
 Duration: 1 hour
-Discussion Points: Setting up login activity and Firebase user fields

-Date:
-Attendees:
-Duration:
-Discussion Points:
+Discussion Points: Basic git set up (issue with defaulting to master instead of main)